tastiSaher/Metamers/README.md

 As previously touched on, it is possible to parametrize our boundary in terms of normal vectors.
 Any normal will map to a hyperplane tangent to the OCS.
 The hyperplane can then be intersected with our "search line".
-In order to find the boundary point it is necessary to minimize the distance from the point of intersection to the central point inside the MMB.
+In order to find the boundary point it is necessary to find the normal that minimizes the distance from the point of intersection to the central point inside the MMB.
 <p align="center">
     <img src="data/gifs/optim2d.gif" />
 </p>